Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 Dr. Seward considers this, then nods.
 “That’s fair.
 And yes, I would.
 Alright then.”
 She leans back in her seat, fingers steepling.
 “There’s a type of therapy called Internal Family Systems.
 Have you heard of it?”

 “No, but the name is pretty evocative.”
 Red shifts.
 “It’s not going to be, like… talking to an imagined version of my dad, is it?”

 “No, not unless you’d find that helpful.
 It’s just a frame to help understand our feelings, and better interface with them.
 Most people find it useful to break the psyche down into subparts, and traditionally this has been things like the ‘id, ego, and superego,’ or ‘conscious and subconscious,’ or just personifying our emotions.
 Whenever we experience internal conflict in a way that can be described in terms of external conflicts, that’s where Internal Family Systems can be especially helpful.
 We would use conflict resolution techniques and apply them to the internal parts of ourselves.”

 Red blinks.
 “Um.
 I might already do that?”

 She smiles.
 “Yes, which is why I mentioned this.
-Often times, the ‘family’ is literal… people identify parts of themselves that are like an internal child, playful but easily frightened, or a teenager, full of will but often resentful, or a father, protective but judgemental, or a mother, comforting but stressed.
+Often times, the ‘family’ is literal… people identify parts of themselves that are like an internal child, playful but easily frightened, or a teenager, full of stubbornness but often resentful, or a father, protective but judgmental, or a mother, comforting but stressed.
 These are stereotypes, of course, just labels we put on our internal drives and aspects.
-But it doesn’t have to be a family, some people imagine friends of theirs or fictional characters, and in your case it seems the ideas of a Past, Present and Future Red are already discrete and… lively.”
+But it doesn’t have to be a family, some classic archetypes are Protector or Exile, while other people imagine friends of theirs or fictional characters.
+In your case it seems the ideas of a Past, Present and Future Red are already discrete and… lively.”

 “Yeah, no kidding.
 So, what, you’re going to teach me to be a therapist for my inner selves?”